What Exactly are Muscles and Nerves?

 Muscle and Nerve Disorders

-When functioning properly, the nerves send electrical impulses to the muscles.
+When functioning properly, the nerves send electrical impulses to the muscles to activate them.
 A nerve disorder means that signals are not getting through like they should.
 A muscle disorder means that muscles aren’t responding to the signals correctly.

 How are Muscle and Nerve Disorders Diagnosed?